ImperialCollegeLondon/ImperialTissueCyte/imperial_stitching/README.md

 4. The second file browser window which appears requests the path for a temporary folder on the local workstation which can be used to bypass the Bioformats plugin bug associated with NAS drives.
 If you don’t have an empty folder created yet, use the new folder button to do so.
 This folder is routinely emptied over the course of the stitching so make sure this folder does not contain any other files.
 5. The third window which appears requests the parameters for the scan.
 These parameters can be found in the `Mosaic.txt` text file which resides in the root folder of the scan.
 Fill these details in.
 The overlap percentages can be left as they are but can be changed if desired.
 Finally, choose the channel you intend to stitch.
 The script will now execute by collecting the tile images per physical section and transferring them over to the temporary folder.
 Here the tiles are averaged together and each individual tile is illumination corrected before being fed into the stitching plugin using ImageJ/Fiji.
 Each stitched image is then moved back to the data storage drive under a newly generated Mosaic folder in the root directory of the scan.
 Following this, the temporary folder is emptied and the process repeated.
 For scans not involving optical sectioning, the stitching for a section completes before imaging so the script will appropriately wait until the corresponding tile images are generated by TissueCyte.

-# Installation for specifically Python version (tested on MacOS and Linux)
-1. Download a Python distribution package or for MacOS you can use the native iPython in Terminal.
-We use the Anaconda distribution which is set up to be our default Python environment.
-2. Download the Python scripts and put them into a folder of your choice.
-3. Using a terminal environment, navigate to the folder and run `pip install -r requirements.txt`.
-If this doesn't work, then open up the requirements file and manually install the packages listed there using `pip install package` command.
-4. Create a temporary folder on your hard drive which will temporarily store image data during the stitching process.
-5. Open either `parasyncstitchicGM.py` or `asyncstitchicGM.py` in a script editor and search for the beginning of the main function and the `get_platform()` code which sits there.
-For your operating system, change the `imagejpath` and `overlapypath` file paths for your own system file paths.

-# Executing Stitching on Python
-1. Using a terminal, start Python such as using the `ipython` command, or use your own Python shell from your chosen distribution.
-2. Execute the stitching file using for example `execfile('asyncstitchicGM.py')`.
-3. Each line which appears asks for the same parameters see in Executing Stitching on MATLAB above.
-Fill these in.
-You may drag and drop the folders if possible to make entering the file paths much easier.
-However, it may be required to input the paths manually.

 # Things to note
 In the parts of the code which compute the average tile and corrects each tile by dividing through by the average, there is a multiplication by 1000.
 This is to multiply the pixel values of the image such that they cover a greater range of values than they would otherwise occupy if this correction is done.
 Logically, if you divide an image by a similar image, most values will end up tending towards a value of 1.
 However, 16-bit images occupy the range 0-65535 so an image with pixel values close to 1 will appear blank, and this is made worse by the fact that converting an image to 16-bit also forces integer values so many pixels will be the same value and you lose detail in the image.
 Therefore, multiplying the image by 1000 is intended to expand this range so values are no longer close to 1 and detail is maintained when converting the image to 16-bit.
 You may need to change this value if you discover your images are either still dark, or too bright.